jouvetg/igm_old/doc/Inverse-modeling.md

 where $\mathcal{P}^h$ is a penalty term to enforce nonnegative ice thickness, and zero thickness outside a given mask:
 $$ \mathcal{P}^h  = 10^{10} \times \left( \int_{h<0} h^2 + \int_{\mathcal{M}^{\rm ice-free}} h^2 \right).$$

-The above optimization problem is the most general case, however, you may select only some components.
+# Define controls and cost components

-For that, you need to define
+The above optimization problem is the most general case, however, you may select only some components as follows:

 * the list of control variables you wish to optimize, e.g.
 ```python